 - Pharmaceutical manufacturer in federal criminal off-label investigation; negotiated misdemeanor settlement.

-- Pharmaceutical manufacturer in sensitive internal investigation.
+- Pharmaceutical manufacturer in a number of sensitive internal investigations.

 - Client charged with violating the OFAC Iran sanctions in a four-week federal criminal case in the Southern District of New York; primary counts of conviction reversed on appeal.